jv1564/layer0-docs/guides/prefetching.md

 })
 ```

-The `createHttpLink` function accepts all of the options [documented here](https://www.apollographql.com/docs/link/links/http/#options) and automatically
+The `createHttpLink` function accepts all of [these options](https://www.apollographql.com/docs/link/links/http/#options) and automatically
 uses GET requests for all queries so that they can be cached at the edge and prefetched by the service worker.

 6. Use `createApolloURL(client, query, variables)` to create the URL to prefetch: